-The valuation of the technical provisions for the purposes of Solvency II is made up by the sum of the best estimate of the liabilities the Entity has with the policy holders and a risk margin.
+The valuation of technical provisions for Solvency II purposes corresponds to the current amount that the Entity would have to pay if it immediately transferred its insurance and reinsurance obligations to another insurance company.
+This is made up of the sum of the best estimate of the liabilities the Entity has with the policy holders together with a risk margin.

-The value of the best estimation of the liabilities (hereinafter Best Estimated Liabilities or BEL) tries to reflect the hypothetical value that the policy portfolio would have if VidaCaixa decided to sell them in a free market.
-Its calculation is based in the calculation of the actuarial present value of the cash flows linked to liabilities (benefit payments, bailouts, expenses and profit participation) and to the rights (collection of premiums) associated to each of the policies.
+The value of the best estimate of the obligations (hereinafter best estimated liabilities or BEL) tries to reflect the average of the probable future cash flows taking into account the time value of money.
+Its calculation is based on the calculation of the actuarial present value of the cash flows linked to liabilities (benefit payments, bailouts, expenses and profit participation) and to the rights (collection of premiums) associated to each of the policies.

-The projection of likely flows used to calculate the best estimate takes into account the uncertainties regarding future cash flows weighted by their probability, considering the different aspects that intervene in their generation and by using realistic hypotheses.
-All of this, to calculate the technical provisions in a prudent, reliable and objective way.
+The projection of likely flows used to calculate the best estimate takes into account the uncertainties regarding future cash flows weighted by their probability, considering the different aspects that intervene in their generation and by using realistic hypothesis.
+All of this is used to calculate the technical provisions in a prudent, reliable and objective way.

-Moreover, the risk margin (hereinafter Risk Margin or RM) is added to the financing cost that would have to bear the hypothetical buyer of the portfolio sold by VidaCaixa to cover the implicit risks of the policies purchased.
+Moreover, the risk margin (hereinafter "Risk Margin" or "RM") is added to the financing cost that the hypothetical buyer of the portfolio sold by VidaCaixa would have to bear to cover the implicit risks of the policies purchased.

 In the Financial Statement the technical provisions are calculated based on the fifth additional provision "Calculation system of technical provisions for accounting purposes" of Royal Decree 1060/2015 of 20 November, on governance, supervision and solvency of insuring entities (ROSSEAR by its Spanish acronym) which references the content of the Regulations on Administration and Supervision of Private Insurance, approved by Royal Decree 2486/1998 of 20 November (ROSSP by its Spanish acronym).
-While in Solvency II, the calculation of the technical provisions is based on Section 1 "Rules on technical provisions" of the ROSSEAR .
+While in Solvency II, the calculation of the technical provisions is based on Section 1 "Rules on technical provisions" of the ROSSEAR.

 The reinsurance ceded is not significant enough in relation to the provisions in total.
-The amount of the best estimate of the recoverable of the reinsurance ceded is valued taking into account an adjustment to consider the losses expected should the counterparty failed to comply based on its credit standing.
+The amount of the best estimate of the recoverable of the reinsurance ceded is valued by means of the updating of future cash flows weighted by probability and generated based on realist hypothesis, and taking into account an adjustment to consider the losses expected should the counterparty fail to comply based on its credit standing.